JPC on Waqf adopts draft report and amended revised bill - The Statesman

+The Joint Committee of Parliament on the Waqf (Amendment) Bill, 2024 held its second morning on Friday at the Parliament House Annexe.

+The Joint Parliamentary Committee (JPC) on Waqf on Wednesday adopted its draft report and an amended revised bill, amidst strong opposition and dissent from several members.

-The Joint Parliamentary Committee (JPC) on Waqf has adopted its draft report and an amended revised bill, amidst strong opposition and dissent from several members.
+The Joint Parliamentary Committee (JPC) on Waqf on Wednesday adopted its draft report and an amended revised bill, amidst strong opposition and dissent from several members.

-The committee’s chairman, Jagdambika Pal, announced the adoption on Wednesday, stating, “Today, we have adopted the report and the amended revised bill.
+The committee’s chairman, Jagdambika Pal, announced the adoption, stating, “Today, we have adopted the report and the amended revised bill.
 For the first time, we have included a section stating that the benefits of Waqf should go to the marginalized, poor, women, and orphans.
 Tomorrow, we will present this report to the Speaker.”

 He further elaborated on the process, mentioning that the committee considered 44 clauses, with amendments proposed in 14 of them.
 “We conducted a majority vote, and these amendments were then adopted,” he added.